Word-Sanctuary/word-sanctuary-online-website/src/components/Hero.md

 - First image is prioritized for faster loading
 - Component handles empty image arrays gracefully
 - Carousel automatically disables for single images
+- Static image is used when carousel is disabled and provided
+- Falls back to gradient background if no static image is provided
 - Background pattern overlay adds visual depth